Marijuana Grow Guide 2020

 Introduction

-Choosing to grow your own marijuana may be one of the best decisions you’ve ever made.
-There are many benefits to growing your own weed instead of just buying it.
+Choosing to grow your own, marijuana may be one of the best decisions you’ve ever made.
+There are many benefits to growing your own, weed instead of just buying it.
 You will know exactly what you are smoking and how the plant was treated.
 You will know if it has any chemical residue on it and the quality of the plant.
 Any grower will tell you, smoking the bud you grew yourself has a particular satisfaction to it that you cannot get with purchased bud.
 It’s a fun and exciting endeavor and you will probably never want to return to buying your bud.

 Anyone can grow marijuana.
 You don’t necessarily need a lot of tools and equipment, especially if you are growing outdoors.
-With this all-inclusive cannabis guide, you will understand the basics of the different types of cannabis, the cannabis life cycle, and how to grow and harvest incredible bud.
+With this all-inclusive cannabis guide, you will understand the basics of the different types of cannabis, the cannabis life cycle, and how to grow and harvest incredible buds.

 Chapter 1

-Types of cannabis & their effect
+Types of cannabis and their effects

 Cannabis Sativa